 Why Do Mirrorless Cameras Make Noise?

-For anyone who is accustomed to using a DSLR, which means Digital Single Lens Reflex, they know exactly how noisy these types of cameras can be.
+For anyone who is accustomed to using a DSLR, which means Digital Single Lens Reflex, knows exactly how noisy these types of cameras can be.
 The reason a DSLR is noisy is because of a mirror popping up then flipping back down, and also, the movement of the shutters.

 Mirrorless cameras are not quite as noisy because they lack the mirror.
 Shocking discovery, I know.
 With that being said, mirrorless cameras are not completely silent.
 That is because they still have shutters that have to do their job in order to capture a perfect picture.